Kurento/kurento/source/glossary.rst

     TURN
     Traversal Using Relays around NAT
         TURN is a protocol that allows for a client behind a :term:`NAT` or firewall to receive incoming data over TCP or UDP connections.
+TURN places a third party server to relay messages between two clients where peer to peer media traffic is not allowed by a firewall.

     VP8
         VP8 is a video compression format created by On2 Technologies as a